mschor/Coin-Tax-Calculator/README.md

 Python 3

 # Usage
+Generate a fills file from January 1st to December 31st of the prior year (as all transactions are currently considered to be short-term)

 python3 coin_tax_calc.py <fills.csv>

 # Disclaimer: While this program is simple, there could be mistakes; so I cannot give any gurantees that this is calculating your own personal taxes correctly.
 Please use this program at your own risk and ensure that you are submitting your taxes correctly.